fluid-queue/fluid-queue/CONTRIBUTING.md

 $ cd fluid-queue
 $ git checkout -b your-first-contribution
 ```

+While we recommend keeping in mind our [guidelines for branch naming](#branch-naming),

 Then you'll want to install the dependencies with `npm install`.
 Make sure this installed eslint by running `./node_modules/.bin/eslint src`; this should return successfully with no output.
 You should also check to make sure prettier is installed with `npx prettier --check .` as prettier is used for enforcing formatting.
 Now you can open the code in your editor and make your changes!